Particular/docs.particular.net/tutorials/monitoring-demo/index.md

 By default, the ClientUI endpoint sends a steady stream of 1 `PlaceOrder` message every second.

-The endpoints are also configured to send monitoring data to the Particular Software Platform which you can see in ServicePulse.
+The endpoints are also configured to send monitoring data to the Particular Software Platform, which you can see in ServicePulse.

 ![Service Pulse monitoring tab showing sample endpoints](servicepulse-monitoring-tab-sample-low-throughput.png)